The most award winning

 Comment by William B. Ershler, MD

 Statins as a group are remarkable.
 Their lipid lowering capacity is irrefutable, and their widespread use has been associated with reduced morbidity and mortality in a wide range of cardiovascular domains.1 Furthermore, perhaps because of anti-inflammatory properties,2 amelioration of seemingly diverse clinical disorders such as Alzheimer’s disease3 and osteoporosis4 has been proposed.
 The current observational study extends even further, the potential value for these compounds.
-Although a risk reduction of 20% would be considered modest and possibly even questionable, in light of the number of potential methodological confounders in a study such as this, it is consistent with a similar study in which the risk of incident cancer was reduced by 28% when statin users were compared with users of other lipid-lowering agents (bile acid-binding resins).5 Furthermore, the investigators when through great effort to appropriately match cases and controls and in other ways minimize these inherent confounders.
+Although a risk reduction of 20% would be considered modest and possibly even questionable, in light of the number of potential methodological confounders in a study such as this, it is consistent with a similar study in which the risk of incident cancer was reduced by 28% when statin users were compared with users of other lipid-lowering agents (bile acid-binding resins).5 Furthermore, the investigators went through great effort to appropriately match cases and controls and in other ways minimize these inherent confounders.
 One example is the use of the PHARMO record linkage system, which captures prescription distribution and diagnoses into a powerful database.
 The database, however does not include lifestyle factors, such as cigarette smoking, diet or chronic stress, or associated socioeconomic factors, all of which may be relevant in choice of drug, and possibly compliance.
 Subjects included in this analysis (cases and controls) were all cardiovascular’ patients, inasmuch as they were prescribed cardiovascular medications.
 For one reason or another, physicians chose to prescribe statins in some patients and not in others, and those factors that influence prescription pattern may also, through mechanisms unrelated to the drug, relate to cancer development or growth.

 Nonetheless, the findings from this observational study are intriguing and warrant further investigation.
 Although the mechanism of protection as proposed in this paper (inhibition of farnesylation and thereby Ras activation) is quite plausible, others are as well.
 These would include free radical inhibition and modulation of proinflammatory cytokines, which are among the pleiotropic pharmacological effects observed with this class of compounds.
 By whatever mechanism, it would seem that a well-designed prospective clinical trial might resolve the issue of whether or not a cancer-protective effect exists.
 The difficulty is going to be finding enough volunteers who are not already taking a drug in this class!